AlexanderPuckhaber/pydic/README.md

 # Running the four point bending test example
 Go to the `examples/4-pt-bending-test` and simply run with python the `main.py` file.
 This `main.py` file shows how to use *pydic* for :
-1. read the picture series and run the DIC with the `pydic.init()` method.
+1. reading the picture series and run the DIC with the `pydic.init()` method.
 This method ends by writing a separated result file `*.dic`.
-2. read the `*.dic` and compute (and eventually smooth) the displacement and strain fields with the `pydic.read_dic_file()` method.
+2. reading the `*.dic` and compute (and eventually smooth) the displacement and strain fields with the `pydic.read_dic_file()` method.
 This step write a series of results files.
 These files are located in the `img` folder where :
  * the `disp` folder contains pictures that paint the displacement fields
  * the `grid` folder contains pictures that paint the displacement grids
  * the `marker` folder contains pictures that paint the displacement of the correlated windows